alienzhou/web-highlighter/README.md

 The callback function will receive three parameters:

 - data `any`: event data
-- inst `Highligher`: current Highligher instance
+- inst `Highlighter`: current Highlighter instance
 - e `Event`: some event is triggered by the browser (such as click), web-highlighter will expose it

 `Highlighter.event` is `EventType` type.
 It contains：